January 2021 Newsletter

 We start the year with a number of talks in the month of January which may be of special interest to members.
 Indeed, these talks are restricted to members and are given only once a year, normally in January, if only for the benefit of new members.
 All earnest members and students of theosophy will find these talks both interesting and useful.
 Those who have attended these talks previously may find it worthwhile to refresh their memory and see if anything new has been added and also so that they may be better equipped to do their part in spreading the theosophical teachings!

 One of the annual talks is on the Purpose of The Theosophical Society.
 This talk reminds us why the Society was founded in 1875 by Madame Blavatsky and Colonel Henry Steel Olcott.
 More importantly, we are reminded of the words of the Great Ones on the true purpose of The Theosophical Society.
 Understanding the purpose of the Society is important if the Singapore Lodge, as a part of this great worldwide movement, is to contribute to the noble ideals of the Society.
 We must realize our specific mission.
-As this talk will be given on 11 January 2020 when we celebrate our 131st anniversary, you have one more good reason to come and join us in our celebration.
+As this talk will be given on 23 January when we commemorate our 132nd anniversary, you have one more good reason to come and join us in our commemoration.

 Another annual talk which is intended exclusively for members is The Occult Hierarchy.
 As students of theosophy, we know that just as there are many below us climbing the ladder of evolution, there are also many above us, way ahead of the mass of humanity, who have achieved perfection—the Adepts.
 We also know that amid the seeming chaos in the world, there is perfect law and order supervised by the Inner Government of the World.
 In this talk we learn about the quest for perfection and the august fraternity of humanity who have reached the other shore—The Masters and The Path.
 This talk is scheduled for 16 January.
 Don’t miss it if you are a student of occultism.